24 weeks pregnant is how many months? Is the middle of the 6th month, or the 2nd trimester

 From this period, the mom-to-be should use special creams to prevent belly stretch marks.
 It is important to start early because it will be next to impossible to get rid of them after the birth.
 The cream should be applied to the belly twice a day after the shower.
 This cosmetic is easy to find in the drugstore and is harmless to the fetus.

 The mom’s body changes greatly to adapt to the needs of the baby, so that he can grow and develop.
-Those changes might cause the mother some discomfort, such as back pain in particular.
+Those changes might cause the mother some discomfort, such as back pain and cramping in particular.
 This happens because the belly’s growth shifts the center of gravity.
 To prevent this problem, some training for the muscles should be done before the pregnancy, including special pregnancy exercises.

 A bandage can be used to support the belly and ease the pressure on the back.
 This bandage can help to prevent stretch marks too.
 Comfortable heelless shoes help in case of pain in the legs and burning sensation in the feet.
 The feet suffer the most during the last period of the pregnancy.
 Even the walk of the pregnant woman changes, becoming a waddling gait due to the relaxation of the ligaments in the pelvis and the hip joints.